 At a time when the strikers had indeed become hungry, this play in Madison Square Garden –called the Pageant of the Paterson Strike—recalled the joy and playfulness of the first day.
 They were never too hungry to play.
 We forget their joy and playfulness.
 We think of them pityingly, condescendingly; we shake our heads over the bad old days when employers could do what they wanted and workers suffered indignities.
 As if we have achieved freedom at work.
 As if our workplaces are models of democratic decision making.
 In their playfulness, solidarity, hopefulness, and joy, the Paterson strikers have a lot to teach us.

-Steve Golin is the author of The Fragile Bridge: Paterson Silk Strike, 1913, and of The Newark Teacher Strikes: Hopes on the Line.
-He is Professor Emeritus of History at Bloomfield College and is working on a third book, about four women who invented the 1960s.
+Steve Golin is the author of The Fragile Bridge: Paterson Silk Strike, 1913, and The Newark Teacher Strikes: Hopes on the Line.
+He is Professor Emeritus of History at Bloomfield College and is working on a third book about four women who invented the 1960s.